-7. Request official transcripts from:
+2. Request official transcripts from:

-- a.
-High school (for non-post degree holders). - b.
-All post-secondary schools attended.
-If you are a current or former CCAC student we can access your transcripts. - c.
-Electronic requests for official transcripts are usually free and may be sent directly to kcollette@ccac.edu.
+- High school (for A.S degree holders only). - All post-secondary schools attended.
+If you are a current or former CCAC student we can access your transcripts. - Electronic requests for official transcripts are usually free and may be sent directly to from the school to kcollette@ccac.edu. - If still enrolled in Radiography Program, submit the most current transcripts and a grade summary progress up to the date of application signed by an official representative of the program, including anticipated graduation date.